Our Team

 Faculty Lead/Co-Founder

-Holding a doctorate in Psychology, Kelly is an assistant professor at Acadia University and the Clinical Coordinator for the M.Ed.
+Kelly holds a Doctorate in Psychology and is an assistant professor at Acadia University.
+She is also the Clinical Coordinator for the M.Ed.
 Counselling Program.
-She has been a counsellor for 25 years working in everything from schools and non-profits to private practice.
-She has been teaching at Acadia since 2019 and is a Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association (CCPA) and a Registered Counselling Therapist – Candidate with the NS College of Counselling Therapists (NSCCT).
-She is also the President of the Counsellor Educators and Supervisors Chapter of the CCPA
+She has been a counsellor for 25 years, working in various settings such as schools, non-profits, and private practice.
+She has taught at Acadia since 2019.
+She is a Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association (CCPA) and a Registered Counselling Therapist with the NS College of Counselling Therapists (NSCCT).
+She is also the Past-President of the Counsellor Educators and Supervisors Chapter of the CCPA.

-Kelly is mother to four beautiful daughters and a dog named Tiny.
+Kelly is the mother of four beautiful daughters and a dog named Tiny.
 She and her oldest daughter became “Dr. Brenton” the same year (2022).
-She loves sharing good food and red wine with friends, reading fantasy books, and watching movies (Inside Out and Mr. Magorium’s Wonder Emporium being her current favorites).
-As a Ravenclaw she embodies their creative, playful, and inquisitive nature.
-Her favourite colours are orange and teal green.
+She loves sharing good food and red wine with friends, reading fantasy books, and watching movies (Inside Out and Mr. Magorium’s Wonder Emporium are her current favourites).
+As a Ravenclaw, she embodies creativity and playfulness and is inquisitive.
+Her favourite colours are orange and green.

-Kelly especially loves counselling children and adolescents who's wonder, creativity and unique interests make each session very rewarding.
-She appreciates working with them, and their families, on their journeys of self-discovery and healing.
+Kelly especially loves counselling children and adolescents, whose wonder, creativity, and unique interests make each session rewarding.
+She appreciates working with them and their families on their journeys of self-discovery and healing.

 Birdie Bezanson